Actually compostable compost bags

 People Research

-Looking for feedback on this idea, I recruited test users in NYC where they are currently rolling out composting services, and sent prototype bags for them to try out and report back on their experience.
+Looking for feedback on this idea, I recruited test users in NYC where they are currently rolling out composting services, I sent volunteers a set of prototype bags for them to try out and report back on their experience.
 I wanted to know what works best for them - what size bags they prefer, where they store their compost, how they dispose of it, etc. The feedback has been very helpful and led to important design considerations.
+I continue to push this solution forward as a possible product innovation, but am eyes wide open in terms of whether or not this is the right solution.